-Most cases of chickenpox are mild but it can cause more serious illness in adults, during pregnancy and in people with an impaired immune system.
-Vaccination against chickenpox is free for children turning 15 months of age and children turning 11 years of age who have never been infected with or previously vaccinated against chickenpox.
+- Vaccination for chickenpox is free for children at 15 months of age and children turning 11 years of age who have never been infected with or not previously vaccinated for chickenpox.
 Read more about the chickenpox vaccine.

 What causes chickenpox?

-Chickenpox is caused by the human herpes virus type 3, more commonly known as varicella zoster virus.
-It is the same virus that can cause shingles, which usually occurs later in life.
+Chickenpox is caused by varicella-zoster virus, a type of herpes virus.
+It is the same virus that can cause shingles later in life.

 How contagious is chickenpox?

-This chickenpox virus is highly contagious, meaning it is very easy to catch.
-It is spread by sneezing and coughing, or by contact with weeping blisters when the sores are present.
-You can even catch the chickenpox virus from touching clothing or other objects that have fluid from the blister on them.
+This chickenpox virus is very contagious; it is very easy to catch.
+It is spread by sneezing and coughing, or by contact with weeping blisters from chickenpox sores.
+You can catch chickenpox from touching clothing or objects that have fluid from blisters on them.

-Generally, the time from infection to appearance of the rash (incubation period) for chickenpox is usually 14 to 16 days but can range from 10 to 21 days.
-A few days before the first spots appear the person may feel feverish with a sore throat and headache.
+Generally, the time from catching the infection to seeing the rash (incubation period) for chickenpox is usually 14 to 16 days but can range from 10 to 21 days.
+A few days before the first spots appear, you or your child may have a fever, with a sore throat and headache.

-A child is infectious 1-2 days before they get the rash until all the blisters have dried up.
+You are infectious 2 days before getting the rash until all the blisters have dried up.
 This usually takes 5 to 7 days.

 Who is at risk of getting chickenpox?

 You are at risk of getting chickenpox if you are exposed to the chickenpox virus and have never had chickenpox or haven’t had the chickenpox vaccine.
-In New Zealand about 90% of those who are not vaccinated get chickenpox when they are children.
-If one child in your family gets chickenpox, it is highly likely that other children (or anyone in your household who hasn’t had it before) will get it also.
+In New Zealand, about 90% of people who are not vaccinated get chickenpox when they are children.
+If one child in your family gets chickenpox, it is very likely that other children (or anyone in your household who hasn’t had it before) will get it also.

 What are the symptoms of chickenpox?

 It takes 2 to 3 weeks for symptoms to appear after infection with the virus.
-At first, a person with chickenpox may have cold-like symptoms, mild headache and a moderate fever.
+At first, a person with chickenpox may have a sore throat, headache and a fever.

-A few days later, a red and pimply rash follows:
+A few days later, a red rash will appear:

-- The rash normally starts on the face and scalp, and later spreads to other parts of the body – including on the eyelids, the mouth, up the nose and in the genital region.
+- The rash normally starts on your face and scalp and spreads to other parts of your body.
+It may also cover your eyelids, mouth, up your nose and in your genital area.

-- The rash continues to spread for 3 or 4 days.
+- The rash spreads for 3 or 4 days.

-- A few hours after each 'pimple' develops, it turns into clear-fluid-filled, blister-like sore.
+- A few hours after each spot appears, it turns into a clear-fluid-filled, blister-like sore.

 - After a day or so, the blisters burst, releasing the virus-containing fluid.